theoriginalcamper/Better-GDQ/README.md

 * Links to the current runner or runners' Twitch.tv page
 * Schedule of the next 1 to 5 speedruns at the click of a button

+Other Functionality:
+* Added Fullscreen option to Twitch Player
+* Added Video On Demand Twitch.tv links for completed runs on the schedule page
-You can also enable an embed to place the #SDAMarathon channel chat on Quakenet-IRC next to the Twitch.tv player like during past GDQ marathons.
+* Ability to embed either Twitch Chat or Quakenet IRC next to the stream like during past GDQ marathons

 ![Alt text](/screenshot.png?raw=true "Extension Screenshot")

-The schedule on the website also updates to display Video On Demand Twitch.tv links for completed runs.

 ![Alt text](/schedule-screenshot.png?raw=true "Extension Schedule Screenshot")